-Situation #2: You hire Joseph to fill in for a full-time worker (Stan) who has been approved for a four-month medical leave of absence from September 20, 2015 through January 22, 2016.
-You pay a monthly salary of \$1,200 to Joseph.
-On January 1st, Stan's leave is extended and Joseph agrees to work through May 31, 2016.
+Situation #2: You hire Joseph to fill in for a full-time worker (Stan) who has been approved for a four-month medical leave of absence from February 1 through May 31.
+Joseph is paid \$1,200 biweekly.
+At the end of May, Stan's leave is extended and Joseph agrees to continue working until November 30.